sahildharod/CS753-GradTTS/README.md

    $min (1 - \frac{\alpha_t}{\alpha_{t-1}},0.999), \alpha_t = \frac{f(t)}{f(0)}$ where $f(t) = cos^2(\frac{i + 0.008}{1 + 0.008}*\frac{\pi}{2})$ and $i = \frac{t - 1}{T - 1}$

    For cumulative noise, we used a linear approximation instead of the integral.
-Here are the functions that compute the variance $\beta+t$ for a given value of t
+Here are the functions that compute the variance $\beta_t$ for a given value of t

 ```python
 def alpha_t(t, n_timesteps):